Common myths about addiction

 Almost everything we think we know about addiction is wrong.
 These myths hurt families and friends – and they make it harder for people to get well.

-Myth: Using drugs or alcohol is a choice, so if someone gets addicted, it’s their fault.
+Myth: Using alcohol or other drugs is a choice, so if someone gets addicted, it’s their fault.

-Reality: No one would choose to get addiction, any more than they'd choose to get cancer.
+Reality: No one would choose to become addicted, any more than they'd choose to get cancer.
 Addiction is a consequence of many contributing factors, including genetics, upbringing, trauma and other influences.
-People with addiction are usually living pretty miserable lives and wouldn't choose to live that way if given the chance.

 Myth: If someone just uses willpower, they should be able to stop.

-Reality: For people who are vulnerable to addiction, substance use can lead to profound changes in the brain.
-These changes hijack the natural “reward pathway” of the brain.
+Reality: Alcohol and other drugs can lead to profound changes in the brain.
+These changes alter the natural “reward pathway” of the brain.
 In nature, rewards usually only come with effort and after a delay.
 But addictive substances shortcut this process and flood the brain with chemicals that signal pleasure.
+(We love this explanation of what happens in a brain on drugs.)

 When addiction takes hold, these changes in the brain erode a person’s self-control and ability to make good decisions, while sending highly intense impulses to take drugs.
 These are the same circuits linked to survival, driving powerful urges no different from those driving the need to eat or drink water.

-These overwhelming impulses help explain the compulsive and often baffling behavior around addiction.
-People will keep using even when terrible things happen to them.
+These overwhelming impulses help explain the compulsive and often irrational behavior around addiction.
+People will keep using even when terrible things happen.

 Myth: If someone has a stable job and family life, they can’t be suffering from addiction.